awsdocs/aws-encryption-sdk-docs/doc_source/use-kms-keyring.md

 The AWS Encryption SDK provides a standard AWS KMS discovery keyring and a discovery keyring for AWS KMS multi\-Region keys\.
 For information about using multi\-Region keys with the AWS Encryption SDK, see [Use multi\-Region AWS KMS keys](configure.md#config-mrks)\.

-Because it doesn't specify any wrapping keys, a discovery keyring can't encrypt data\. \(If you use a standard AWS KMS discovery keyring to encrypt data, it has no effect\.
-If you use a multi\-Region discovery keyring to encrypt data, alone or in a multi\-keyring, the encrypt operation fails\.\)
+Because it doesn't specify any wrapping keys, a discovery keyring can't encrypt data\.
+If you use a discovery keyring to encrypt data, alone or in a multi\-keyring, the encrypt operation fails\.
+The exception is the AWS Encryption SDK for C, where the encrypt operation ignores a standard discovery keyring, but fails if you specify a multi\-Region discovery keyring, alone or in a multi\-keyring\.

 When decrypting, a discovery keyring allows the AWS Encryption SDK to ask AWS KMS to decrypt any encrypted data key by using the AWS KMS key that encrypted it, regardless of who owns or has access to that AWS KMS key\.
 The call succeeds only when the caller has `kms:Decrypt` permission on the AWS KMS key\.